amirgroup-codes/LowNSAE/README.md

-# Sparse Autoencoders Improve Low-$N$ Protein Function Prediction and Design
+# Sparse Autoencoders for Low-$N$ Protein Function Prediction and Design

 <p align="center">
 <img src="SAE.svg" alt="SAE Logo" width="400px"/>
 <p align="center">

-This is the official code repository for the paper "Sparse Autoencoders Improve Low-$N$ Protein Function Prediction and Design", by Darin Tsui, Kunal Talreja, and Amirali Aghazadeh.
+This is the official code repository for the paper "Sparse Autoencoders for Low-$N$ Protein Function Prediction and Design", by Darin Tsui, Kunal Talreja, and Amirali Aghazadeh.
 A link to the paper can be found [here](https://arxiv.org/abs/2508.18567).

 ### Key Components: